 - Figure out when garbage day is in your Phoenix neighborhood.

 - Many properties in Phoenix lack basements to store outdoor gear or holiday decorations, and garages aren’t typically temperature controlled.
-You may want to consider self storage in Phoenix to help with your storage needs.
+You may want to consider renting cheap self storage in Phoenix to help with your storage needs.

 Editor’s Note: This post was originally published on July 28, 2017, and was revised on November 1, 2019, with new information from Phoenix expert, Lauren Topor.